 Students awarded grants are expected to make use of their funding by September of the following year, or, in the case of seniors, by graduation, and to submit a report to the Center for Urban and Global Studies describing the activities made possible by the grant.

-All 2013 grant applications should be submitted to Anne Lundberg (firstname.lastname@example.org) at the Center for Urban and Global Studies.
+All 2014 grant applications should be submitted to Anne Lundberg (email@example.com) at the Center for Urban and Global Studies.
 Please return to this page for the April 2014 deadline.

 Click here for the Levy Research Grant application form.

 The Levy Senior Research Prize for Urban Studies